reqnroll/Reqnroll/CONTRIBUTING.md

 Microsoft has introduced [package identity verification](https://github.com/NuGet/Home/wiki/NuGet-Package-Identity-Verification#nuget-package-id-prefix-reservation) for packages on nuget.org.
 This will allow developers to reserve particular ID prefixes used for identification.
 This in turn should help users identify which packages have been submitted by the owner of the ID prefix.

-We have reserved the **“Reqnroll”** NuGet package prefix, which is used to identify official Reqnroll and SpecFlow+ packages.
+We have reserved the **“Reqnroll”** NuGet package prefix, which is used to identify official Reqnroll packages.
 This will mean that new packages with the Reqnroll prefix can only be submitted by Reqnroll, and will indicate that these packages are official.

 We have also requested the **"Reqnroll.Contrib"** prefix be made publicly accessible for developers who want to release their own packages for Reqnroll.
 If you want to submit your own package for Reqnroll whose name begins with “Reqnroll”, you can use this prefix.
 This will indicate to users that the package is intended for use with Reqnroll, but is a third-party contribution.